TaylorMonacelli/openunison.github.io/docs/namespace_as_a_service.md

 *Operator's Console* - Search for users and apply workflows directly

 You see these badges because the first user to login is provisioned as an administrator.
 The dashboard and tokens are not there because you haven't yet been authorized for access to the cluster.
 Your second, third, fourth, user, etc that logs in will not see any badges.

+## Next Steps

+With the Namespace as a Portal deployed, you can go to the [user's manual](/documentation/naas/) to see how users can login to begin requesting new namespaces and managing access!